notimewaste/blog/_posts/2016-06-26-Testing-as-a-container.md

 ## Need

 upcoming trends in the world of software delivery.
-1.Docker is becoming a standard for managing infrastructure using containers.
+* Docker is becoming a standard for managing infrastructure using containers.
-2.Testing code and its infrastructure starts to grow at scale with more complexity, dependencies and technology diversity moreover demands better reliability and performance at the same time.
+* Testing code and its infrastructure starts to grow at scale with more complexity, dependencies and technology diversity moreover demands better reliability and performance at the same time.

 ## Agenda